rwos/scrapyard/README.md

 I don't want to work on those programs anymore, but I also don't want to just go and delete them.
 So here they are, may they rest in piece.

-You may do anything you want with any files in this repository, including but not limited to re-distributing or selling them (ha, good luck!).

 You'll find a README in each sub-directory, telling you some things about the hack in question.